Innovations in Biohazard Waste Management Focus on Sharps: Innovative Strategies for Sharps Waste Management in the Biohazard Sector

 How do you manage biohazard waste?

 To manage biohazard waste, collect it in a leak-proof, rigid container labeled with a biohazard symbol and place it in a red biohazardous waste bag.
-If transporting, close and seal containers and place in a secondary container with chlorine bleach at 10% concentration.
+If transporting, close and seal containers and place them in a secondary container with chlorine bleach at 10% concentration.

 Human or animal blood and body fluids can be poured down the drain after decontamination by autoclave or chemical means.
 Sharps must be placed in a sealed sharps container before disposal.